 I never test without Sauce Connect

 I want multiple tests run simultaneously on different machines to access a default specific application under test

-Start an unidentified tunnel on a machine which can contact the application under test, and leave it running.
+Start an unidentified tunnel on a machine that can contact the application under test, and leave it running.
 Do not provide a tunnel identifier.
 Do not start a tunnel as part of your tests.

 To test against a different application, use a tunnel identifier as part of your tests' desired capabilities.
-You can either start a Sauce Connect tunnel using that identifier when you start your tests, or have one running permanently on a machine able to contact the application under test.
+You can either start a Sauce Connect tunnel using that identifier when you start your tests or have one running permanently on a machine able to contact the application under test.